Welcome to the Alaska Endurance Trail Run!

 The main AETR course consists of a roughly 6 mile loop on the trails of the University of Alaska Fairbanks (UAF) West Ridge.
 This is a world-class Nordic ski area during the winter, so the trails are well-maintained and reasonably smooth, with gravel, grass, and forest duff surfaces.
 They pass through heavily forested areas, open fields, and meadows, so there is plenty of variety to keep your interest during the run.
 There are no road crossings, other than a couple of gravel maintenance roads, and the only concrete is a short section (maybe 300 feet) along a paved bike path on the east side of the course to get around Ballaine Lake.
 Even there, you can run alongside the bike path on gravel or grass.

-The trails are mildly technical in places, mainly with roots but also with the occasional fallen branches and trees.
+The trails are mildly technical in places, mainly with roots but also with the occasional fallen branches and trees, and some rocks.
 Depending on how spring breakup goes, and how much rain we get leading up to the event, there may be some soggy spots.